Last updated on October 31, 2022 by Wandering our World

 In Beaver Creek, there’s a handful of attractions that are worth checking out like the movie theater, museum, and bobsled track.

 However, we think Breckenridge is the clear winner when it comes to entertainment!
 With a variety of tours ranging from haunted ghost tours and scavenger hunts to gold mining sites and beer or distillery tours, there’s something for everyone in this bustling ski town.

-Beaver Creek vs Breckenridge: Which is More Kid-Friendly?
+Which Is More Kid-Friendly?